alshedivat/al-folio/_posts/2024-03-09-the-m-score.md

 _Using the csv files was actually sufficient as first to get charts going with `Matplotlib`, but sql became much more efficient later when aggregating._

 ## Plotting the Data

+If you are interesting in playing around with this data yourself, you can [follow these steps](https://github.com/romainiac/imdb-linear-regression)

 Using the episode ratings, I plotted my first chart.